lzabrocki/matching_env_epi/2.scripts/4_propensity_score_matching.md

 </div>

 We see on this graph that propensity scores distribution for the two groups better overlap after matching.
-We can also evaluate the covariates balance using the `love.plot()` function from the cobalt package and the standardized mean difference as the summary statistic:
+We can also evaluate the covariates balance using the `love.plot()` function from the cobalt package and the absolute mean difference as the summary statistic.
+For binary variables, the absolute difference in proportion is computed.
+For continuous covariates, denoted with a star, the absolute standardized mean difference is computed (the difference is divided by the standard deviation of the variable for treated units before matching).

 <div class="layout-chunk" data-layout="l-body-outset">
 <details>